hpe-dev-incubator/hpe-dev-portal/content/blog/set-up-apache-skywalking-for-k8s-and-vm-monitoring-in-hpe-greenlake-private-cloud.md

 $ kukectl exec pod/skywalking-skywalking-helm-oap-bfb57fbf8-5g7k7 -n skywalking -it -- cat /skywalking/config/alarm-settings.yml
 ```

-Comparing to the output of the _alarm-settings.yml_, you can see the alerts from the alarms page are triggered by the following metric alerting rule *service\_sla*:
+When comparing it to the output of the *alarm-settings.yml*, you can see the alerts from the alarms page are triggered by the following metric alerting rule *service\_sla*:

 ```markdown
   service_sla_rule: